-When purchasing cataract equipment (phaco machines and ophthalmic microscopes), not only do you have to take into consideration the initial cost but also the long-term expense it will take to keep your equipment maintained and surgery-ready.
-On top of that, cataract costs can go even deeper into your profit margins when managing your own inventory (case supplies, lenses, and special instruments like tonic markers and CTR inserters).
+When purchasing cataract equipment (phaco machines and ophthalmic microscopes), not only do you have to take into consideration the initial cost, but also the long-term expense it will take to keep your equipment maintained and surgery-ready.
+On top of that, cataract costs can go even deeper into your profit margins when managing your own inventory (case supplies, lenses, and special instruments like toric markers and CTR inserters).
 Did you know that partnering with Surgical Direct can dramatically lower how much cataracts cost your facility?
 What is the real cost of owning cataract equipment?
 Let us break it down for you…

 What’s the real cost of owning cataract equipment and managing your own supplies?

 1) Initial Capital

 Easily the highest expense of owning cataract equipment is purchasing it.
 Purchasing cataract equipment (phaco machines, handpieces, and microscopes) can easily cost your facility over 6 figures in capital expenditure to be ready to facilitate cataract surgery (and if you are considering having 2 rooms operational for cataracts, double that figure).
 That’s no small dent.
 But the real challenge in the ophthalmic specialty is keeping up with how quickly new technology is released.
 Software upgrades typically are released annually which cost you to upgrade.
 On average, manufacturers release new phaco platforms every 7-10 years, meaning that you may need to re-invest in new technology on that timeframe.
 Ophthalmology is one of the most rapidly advancing specialties in the medical field.